awsdocs/amazon-application-discovery-user-guide/doc_source/export-data.md

 ## Export Agent Collected Data Using the Console<a name="export-data-console"></a>

 Exporting agent collected data from the console is limited to one agent when you are on the detail page for a specific server\.
 There, you can find the server's export jobs listed at the bottom of the screen, underneath **Exports**\.
 If no export jobs yet exist, the table is empty\.
-You can execute up to five exports of server data at a time\.
+You can run up to five exports of server data at a time\.

 **To export collected data about a discovered server**